 A few months ago an update has been published to the WHO classification of CNS tumors (which supersedes the 4th edition of the blue book, 2007 - although officially this version is not considered a 5th edition), which includes a substantial shift in approach, one which will have great implications in years to come.

-For the first time molecular characteristics of tumours are included and in many case are more important than the histological features of various tumours.
+For the first time molecular characteristics of tumors are included and in many case are more important than the histological features of various tumors.

 - epithelioid glioblastoma

 - ependymoma RELA fusion positive

 - embryonal tumor with abundant neuropil and true rosettes